LinsongGuo/Mxstar-compiler/README.md

 - `a = getelementptr ptr, x` ptr is loop invariant.
 - `a = load ptr` ptr is loop invariant and no `store` instruction to `ptr` or `ptr's alias`.

 If we don't have alias anlysis, **LICM** will be useless.
-Because in most cases, we move `getelementptr` and `load` instructions like the following case.
+Because in most cases, we move `getelementptr` and `load` instructions like the following example.

 Before LICM:
 ```